 Response: See projects A7 and A11 for work performed by the Technical Consultant.
 This project addresses the discrepancies in EPA and agency approved methods.

-Problem Statement: There are a variety of analytical methodologies that can be used to measure PCB in the environment.
-Different methodologies have different uses for the purposes of detecting PCB in the forms of Aroclors, homologs, and congeners.
-A better understanding is needed of these methods and how they relate to the water quality goal for the Spokane River.
+Problem Statement: There are a variety of analytical methodologies that can be used to measure PCBs in the environment.
+Different methodologies have different uses for the purposes of detecting PCBs in the forms of Aroclors, homologs, and congeners.
+A better understanding is needed of these methods, and how they relate to the water quality goal for the Spokane River.

 Partner Organizations: